-In philosophy, the view that knowledge can be derived only from sense experience.
+In philosophy, empiricism is the view that knowledge can be derived only from sense experience.
 Modern empiricism, fundamentally opposed to the rationalism that derived knowledge by deduction from principles known as a priori, was developed in the philosophies of Locke, Berkeley, and Hume.
 Other thinkers in the "British empiricist tradition" include John Stuart Mill and the Americans John Dewey and William James.

 Related category• PHILOSOPHY

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact